 - Any alleged violations of the non-hazing policy by students will be referred through the University’s conduct review system, which may impose such penalties, including suspension or expulsion from the University, as it deems appropriate.

-- Any alleged violations by an organization will be referred to the Student Council and to the student conduct review system, which may impose such penalties, including suspension or revocation of recognition status as a University organization, as may be deemed appropriate.
+- Any alleged violations by an organization will be referred to the Dean of Students or his/her designee, whomay impose such penalties, including suspension or revocation of recognition status as a University organization, as may be deemed appropriate.

-The Student Council and the University administration will not tolerate hazing.
+The University administration will not tolerate hazing.
 All student clubs and organizations enhance community life, the University and its members.
 All segments of the University community must work together to maintain a positive atmosphere of social and moral responsibility.

 OFF-CAMPUS LIVING POLICY

 The University of the Arts has limited space in on-campus housing and, therefore, only guarantees housing to full-time, first-year students who make a financial commitment to the University on or before May 1st.
 Students residing off-campus, either with their parents, by themselves, or with other students in the city of Philadelphia, are expected to conduct themselves in a manner that does not hinder the decorum of the community within which they reside.
 The University has an obligation to address all student conduct, including off-campus behavior, and may follow-up through the conduct system on any infractions.
 Sanctions could include, but are not limited to, probation, fines, and mandated relocation.